-- > Only the responders team on site, - > To locate and to monitor the spread of the cloud in the seawater column and, if necessary, to shut down the sea water pumping, - Wear the appropriate equipment (Personal Protective Equipment, gloves...).
+- > Only the responders team on site, - To locate and to monitor the spread of the cloud in the seawater column and, if necessary, to shut down the sea water pumping, - Wear the appropriate equipment (Personal Protective Equipment, gloves...).

-Shoreline Harbour Open sea Forecasting the spread of the cloud in the water column Softwares: (MOTHY, CHEMMAP) х X x The spreading of a pollution in the water column (group D) can be calculated according to the Figure and the Table below.
-This method cannot be applied for stagnant (or almost stagnant water) or for very turbulent waters and also for chemicals which have a density very differ from the water density. rent Current direction Spill (tons) Concentration (mg/L) (μ g/L) a (km) 1 0.5 5 10 1 10 Acute angles = 30° Acute $\frac{1}{1000}$ $\frac{1}{10000}$ $\frac{1}{1000}$ Monitoring by sampling or by in situ measurements Water samples must be stored in glass bottles and must be kept in fridg Several equipments are fully adapted for in situ measurements (pH met UV-spectrofluorimeter, GC-MS). x х Neutralising agents In cases of acid or base chemicals spills.
-Two neutralising agents can be used to neutralise pH variations: sodium carbonate for acids (NaHCO 3) sodium di-hydrogen-phosphate for base spills (NaH 2 PO 4). x - Purification techniques Contaminated sea water can be filtered by using: • An adsorption process (activated carbon, clays), • Ionic exchangers resins, • Flocculation agents which can precipate.
+Sh oreline Harbour Open sea Forecasting the spread of Softwares: (MOTHY, CHEMN er column X x x The spreading of a pollution in calculated according to the Fig cannot be applied for stagnan turbulent waters and also for of from the water density. gure and the Table below. t (or almost stagnant wate This method er) or for very nt Current direction a/2 Spill (tons) Concentration (mg/L) 1 0.5 10 1 Concentration (μg/L) a (km) 5 10 Acute angles = $30^{\circ}$ 100 2 1000 4 20 40 Monitoring by sampling or by in situ measurements Water samples must be stored in glass bottles and must be kept in fridge.
+Several equipments are fully adapted for in situ measurements (pH meter, UV-spectrofluorimeter, GC-MS).
+X Х X Neutralising agents In cases of acid or base chemicals spills.
+Two neutralising agents can be used to neutralise pH variations: sodium carbonate for acids (NaHCO 3 ) and sodium di-hydrogen-phosphate for base spills (NaH 2 PO 4 ). - x - Purification techniques Contaminated sea water can be filtered by using: An adsorption process (activated carbon, clays), Ionic exchangers resins, Flocculation agents which can precipate.
 In all cases, the agents should be recuperated. - X -